Gouvernathor/layeredimage2/layeredimage.rst

 properties can tweak this).

-If the displayable is not explicitly given, it will be computed from the name of the layeredimage, the group (if any), the group's variant (if any), and the attribute.
+If the displayable is not explicitly given, it will be computed from the name of the layeredimage, the group (if any), the group's or the attribute's variant (if any), and the attribute.
 See the :ref:`pattern <layeredimage-pattern>` section for more details.

 The attribute statement takes the following properties:

-`if_all`
-    A string or list of strings giving the names of attributes.
-If this is present, this layer is only displayed if all of the named attributes are present.

-`if_any`
-    A string or list of strings giving the names of attributes.
-If this is present, this layer is only displayed if any of the named attributes are present.

-`if_not`
+`if_attr`
-    A string or list of strings giving the names of attributes.
-If this is present, this layer is only displayed if none of the named attributes are present.
+    An :ref:`if_attr` expression in parentheses.
+If this is given, this layer is only displayed if the set of attributes that are called on the layeredimage satisfy the if_attr expression.

 :ref:`transform properties <transform-properties>`
     If present, these are used to construct a transform that is applied